A CARIBBEAN SAILING COURSE MIXED WITH ADVENTURE

 The following morning we checked into French customs and made a passage plan down the western side of the island.
 We stopped at Pigeon Island for a brilliant snorkel and swim with the turtles, then made our way to Riviere Sens, on the southern end of the butterfly-shaped island.

 This was a changeover day so Melissa plus the brothers, Jeff and Ben left us as planned, and Chris, from the June BVI course, arrived.

-The next day, with a sleep in, we set sail to the charming little Îles des Saints.
+The next day, with a sleep-in, we set sail to the charming little Îles des Saints.
 Our sail managed to sustain a rip during a reefing drill, so we sailed for a couple of hours on two reefs, under the beautiful southern tip of the island, where green meets blue, punctuated by the white of the Napoleonic-era lighthouse.
-This has featured on our video of the journey.
+This has been featured in our video of the journey.

-The passage to Dominica took about five hours of beautiful beam and close reaching.
-We arrived in Prince Rupert Bay, on the northern end of the island, just as the sum was setting.
+The passage to Dominica took about five hours of the beautiful beam and close reaching.
+We arrived in Prince Rupert Bay, on the northern end of the island, just as the sun was setting.

 The following day we were picked up by local guide Alexis and taken up the Indian River.
 This was made famous as the location of the witch doctor in the second Pirates of the Caribbean series.

 It was well chosen; this place felt like a cross between Pirates of the Caribbean and Jurassic Park.
 With a no-engine policy, we were able to enjoy the whole experience, right to the jungle bar further up the river.

 With Indian River behind us, we ventured further down south, to the main town of Roseau, where we put Libertas off the center of town, preparing for the next day's adventure up to Boiling Lake.